-It's Wimbledon!
-And the appearance of Petra Kvitova, the 2011 and 2014 champion, reminds us all about her horrific home invasion back in December 2016.
+The appearance of Petra Kviotva, the 2011 and 2014 champion at Wimbledon in 2023, reminded us all about her horrific home invasion back in December 2016.

 The intruder had used a distraction burglary technique to trick Petra into letting him into her home.
 It was 8.30am and he said he was there to inspect her boiler.